spicymojo/spicymojo/README.md

 ### Hi there 👋

-I'm Javi, a software developers based in Canary Islands, Spain
+I'm Javi, a software developer based in Canary Islands, Spain

 - 🔭 I’m currently working on Bitbox (Ikea Spanish Islands)
 - 🌱 I’m currently learning about Devops